-Survey conditions in 2013 were described by DelGiudice (2013).
-The survey was initiated on 3 January and completed on 15 January with 9 actual survey days.
-When available for a plot, data from previous years' surveys back to 2005 are included in this report.
+Survey conditions in 2014 were described by DelGiudice (2014).
+The survey was initiated on 7 January and completed on 18 January with 9 actual survey days.
+Snow depths were estimated at 8-16" on plot 117 and >16" on all the other habitat plots.
+When available for a plot, data from previous surveys back to 2005 are included in this report.
 The number of moose observed and the corrected estimate of moose numbers based on visibility bias are reported for each plot.
 Results prior to 2005 are not directly comparable to results in this report due to changes in plot design and survey techniques.
 Results for this habitat survey should be considered in the context of the entire northeastern Minnesota moose population.
-Since 2005, the estimated moose population has declined from 8,160 to 2,760 animals (Figure 2).
+Since 2005, the estimated moose population has exhibited a downward trend from 8,160 to 4,350 animals (Figure 2).

 Figure 2.
-Point estimates, 90% confidence intervals, and trend line of estimated moose numbers in northeastern Minnesota, 2005-2013 (DelGiudice, 2013).
+Point estimates, 90% confidence intervals, and trend line of estimated moose numbers in northeastern Minnesota, 2005-2014 (DelGiudice, 2014).